Cant Get There from Here

 "Cant Get There from Here", or "Can't Get There from Here", is the first single released by R.E.M. from its third studio album Fables of the Reconstruction in 1985.
 The song peaked at number 10 on the Billboard Bubbling Under Hot 100 Singles, equaling to a position of approximately 110 on the main Billboard Hot 100 chart.
 It also peaked at number 91 on the Canadian Singles Chart.
-It was re-released in 2006 on a compilation disc, And I Feel Fine...
+It was re-released on the 2006 compilation disc And I Feel Fine...
 The Best of the I.R.S.
 Years 1982–1987.

 It was the first R.E.M. song to feature a horn section.
 Matthew Perpetua's 2010 retrospective of R.E.M.'s work called it "oddball...approximated southern funk via Peter Buck's chiming Rickenbacker chords".

 The song mentions the small town of Philomath, Georgia.

 Reception

 Cash Box said that "a fully rocking chorus and a typically steady and murky verse give this cut superior pop character as well as giving mainstream listeners a taste of what college radio has known about for years."